-You can’t come back to this same place every day to get the perfect sky, you are far from home and have to go back to work in a week.
-Maybe you will come back one day but you don’t know that all you have is this day and it’s been cursed by Seth/Loki/Adad/Perun/insert your local mythical deity.
+You can’t come back to this same place every day to get the perfect sky; you are far from home and have to return to work in a week.
+Maybe you will come back one day, but you don’t know that all you have is this day, and it’s been cursed by Seth/Loki/Adad/Perun/insert your local mythical deity.
 What do you do???

 Step 3, edit.
 I took my tree shot, cropped out the horizon and buildings, and then made it black and white.
-This is how you can go from the first photo to something that is more interesting to look at (below) but wait there’s more.
+This is how you can go from the first photo to something more interesting to look at (below) but wait; there’s more.

 You can also do a Gradient Fill or Gradient Map on your photo to give it bright light and colors.
-For either option I use PhotoScape X (please note I’m not paid by them I just love the app) it’s an App you can buy on Apple’s App Store for $39.99 but there are other programs/apps that can do the same thing.
+I use PhotoScape X (please note they do not pay me; I just love the app); it’s an App you can buy on Apple’s App Store for $39.99, but some other programs/apps can do the same thing.